Cash Out (film)

-Cash Out is a 2024 American action film directed by Ives, written by Dipo Oseni and Doug Richardson, and starring John Travolta, Kristin Davis, Lukas Haas, and Quavo.
+Cash Out is a 2024 American action thriller film directed by Ives, written by Dipo Oseni and Doug Richardson, and starring John Travolta, Kristin Davis, Lukas Haas, and Quavo.
+In this film, Professional thief Mason attempts his biggest heist with his brother, robbing a bank.
+When it goes wrong, they're trapped inside surrounded by law enforcement.
+Tension rises as Mason negotiates with his ex-lover, the lead negotiator.

 The film was released on April 26, 2024.

-Premise

-"Professional thief Mason attempts his biggest heist with his brother, robbing a bank.
-When it goes wrong, they're trapped inside surrounded by law enforcement.
-Tension rises as Mason negotiates with his ex-lover, the lead negotiator".

 Plot

 The film begins with Mason and his partner Amelia executing a car theft at a private plane exhibition.
-After a police chase, Amelia reveals her true identity as an undercover FBI agent, impedes the theft and Mason decides to retire.
+After a police chase, Amelia reveals her identity as an undercover FBI agent and impedes the theft.
+Mason decides to retire.

-Three months later, his brother Shawn convinces Mason to take part in a bank robbery.
+Three months later, Mason's brother Shawn convinces him to take part in a bank robbery.
 After taking hostages, Mason and Shawn discover that the bank vault they seek is a trap set by the FBI.
-Shawn reveals that he and his crew are after a hard drive contains millions dollar worth of cryptocurrency from a rich woman.
-They force the bank manager to open the vault but it is turned out to be a decoy and the manager reveals that even himself does not know where the real vault contains the hard drive is.
+Shawn reveals that he and his crew are after a hard drive containing millions of dollars' worth of cryptocurrency.
+They force the bank manager to open the vault, but it turns out to be a decoy.
+The manager admits that he doesn't know where the real vault is that contains the hard drive.

-As the situation escalates, Mason learns about the vault belonging to crime lord Abel Salazar and the hard drive contains not just the large sum of cryptocurrency but also incriminating evidences of high-ranking US officials.
-Mason then decides to use the drive to blackmail the authority to let his crew escape.
-The military, under Salazar's influence, demands the hostages to be released, but Mason refuses to surrender.
-He and his crew manage to discover the hidden vault of Salazar and Mason orders his hacker, Link to hack it.
-Mason then releases the hostages one by one and asks his crew to surrender as well but only he and Link remains in the vault.
-He detonates explosives in the bank, leading everyone to believe he and his accomplice Link are killed in the explosion.
+As the situation escalates, Mason learns that the vault and the hard drive belonging to crime lord Abel Salazar contains not just the large sum of cryptocurrency but also evidence incriminating high-ranking US officials.
+Mason decides to use the drive to blackmail the authorities to let his crew escape.
+The military, under Salazar's direction, demand the hostages be released, but Mason refuses to surrender.
+He and his crew find Salazar's hidden vault, and Mason's tech person, Link, hacks into it.

+Mason releases the hostages two by two, and asks his crew to surrender as well; only he and Link remain in the vault.
+Mason detonates explosives in the bank, leading everyone to believe he and Link are killed in the explosion.

-Amelia resigns from her job and goes to the island for vacation and meets Mason there.
-It is turned out that Amelia never betrayed the crew to begin with.
-The failed car thief was a false flag operation to trick the FBI to think that Amelia was on their side so Mason could have a mole within the FBI.
-Furthermore, it also turned out that during the stand off in the bank vault, Mason demanded to see Salazar's lawyer and blackmailed him to transfer 500 millions USD to his crew and new identities for all of them.
-Salazar's lawyer reluctantly agreed and Mason and his crew with the money retired in luxury from their life of crime.
+Amelia resigns from her job.
+She goes to the island for vacation, and meets Mason there.
+It turns out that Amelia never betrayed the crew to begin with.
+The failed car theft was a ruse, to trick the FBI into thinking Amelia was still loyal to the government, so Mason could have a mole within the FBI.
+During the stand-off in the bank vault, Mason had blackmailed Salazar's lawyer to transfer $500 million to his crew, along with new identities for them.
+Salazar's lawyer reluctantly agreed, and Mason and his crew retired in luxury from their life of crime.